-Many free resources are available to support our boating friends in their efforts to keep our waters clean and full of life.
+Many free resources are available to support our boating friends in their efforts to keep the waters clean and full of life.
 Check out the resources below!

 Project Highlights